ilCatania/tetris/README.md

 * `I` is the straight piece, laid out horizontally
 * `T`, `Z`, `S`, `J`, `L` have the same shape as their letter

-and the number represents the leftmost column occupied by this piece.
+and the number represents the leftmost column occupied by this piece when dropped into the grid.

 For example, the sequence above will result in a grid of height 3 and the following layout: